-When it comes to finding the best school holiday activities in Launceston, we have you covered with these awesome Launceston family attractions and events .
+When it comes to finding the best school holiday activities in Launceston this October we have you covered with these awesome Launceston family attractions and events .
 It can be tough for parents to continually come up with school holiday ideas with everything else we have to do as parents, sometimes even getting out of the house can be a total struggle!

-Kids school holiday fun activities don’t have to be a chore with these Launceston family attractions.
+Kids school holiday fun activities over spring don’t have to be a chore with these Launceston family attractions.
 Or if you wan to stay at home (check out our stay at home ideas included below), we have ideas for the school holidays for you too.
 So, no matter the weather, you will find some top attractions in Launceston to entertain children of all ages with these kids school holiday activities and things to do in Launceston.

 If you are looking for kid friendly things to do in Launceston you will love this article!
-We have compiled the complete guide to the best school holiday activities in Launceston over the spring school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Launceston over the October school holidays to help make your life so much easier!

-The spring school holidays in Tasmania are Saturday 25 September to Sunday 10 October 2021.
+Spring school holidays in Tasmania are Saturday 30 September 2023 to Sunday 15 October 2023